 A leave of absence (LOA) is a temporary period of non-attendance available to continuing students.
-A student who must interrupt active pursuit of the degree can petition the vice dean, through the associate dean of the respective program, for an LOA for a specified period of time, limited to a maximum of one calendar year.
-The LOA must be requested and approved by submitting the Request for Policy Exception form (https://nursing.gwu.edu/forms/) along with the Leave of Absence/Continuous Enrollment Registration form (https://registrar.gwu.edu/forms/) to the associate dean of the respective program before the first day of the term in which the leave of absence is to be taken, and the date of return from the leave of absence must also be recorded on the Request for Policy Exception form.
+A student who must interrupt active pursuit of the degree may petition the senior associate dean for academic affairs, through the associate dean of the respective program, for an LOA for a specified period of time, limited to a maximum of one calendar year.
+The LOA must be requested and approved by submitting the Leave of Absence/Continuous Enrollment Registration form (https://registrar.gwu.edu/forms/) to the program director and the associate dean of the respective program on or before the first day of the term in which the leave of absence is to be taken, and the date of return from the leave of absence must also be recorded on this form.
 The period of time designated as an LOA does not count toward the time of completion of the respective program.
 If the request is approved, the student must register for LOA in each specified semester, following regular registration procedures.

 Degree candidates who discontinue their studies without being granted an LOA and students granted leave who do not return to active study at the close of the period of approved absence must reapply for admission and are subject to the regulations and requirements in effect when they re-enroll.
-The right to use University facilities is suspended while the leave is in effect.
+The right to use university facilities is suspended while the leave is in effect.
 If required courses are not available at the time of a student's return from an LOA, the student will be placed on administrative LOA status for the semester.
-This administrative LOA does not count against the number of leaves of absence taken.
+This administrative LOA does not count against the number of LOA's taken.